 First, you need to read, report and write.
 Our curriculum is designed to vastly improve your journalism skills and prepare you to work in the news media industry in multiple platforms.
 Students who have done reporting and writing before entering Columbia are likely to leave with more advanced skills.
 They will also have a stronger writing portfolio that will provide an advantage in applying for post-graduate jobs, particularly among the competitive summer internship programs with Fall deadlines.
 You should expect that most media employers will require previous journalism experience; all employers will gauge your abilities by your reporting and writing samples.

 Know as much as possible about the news around you, locally and globally, by absorbing news in all formats.
 This means studying the industry and how it is changing: it is far more than just newspapers, national newsweekly magazines and network TV news, and it’s more than just the newest blogs that focus on the latest, narrow trends.
 The successful beginning journalist will be one who is nimble and able to work in nearly all platforms.
-Today's media business is made up of blogs, webzines, community access broadcasters, 24/7 local cable news systems, alternative weekly newspapers and regional magazines, and even sites that exist only on social media platforms like Facebook.
+Today's media business is made up of mobile-friendly news apps, blogs, online magazines, community access broadcasters, 24/7 local cable news systems, alternative weekly newspapers and regional magazines, traditional daily newspapers and social media platforms like Facebook and Tumblr.
 A reporter increasingly needs the ability to shoot video from the scene of a breaking story, report the news, edit in the field, transmit that back to the newsroom for uploading ASAP and then follow with the story text to keep up with competitors.
 And that scenario might be at a newspaper, an online site, a wire service, a TV or radio station and even a magazine.

-Magazines that once published only month or weekly now break news every day, including through blogs, with staff writers who once were accustomed only to writing long-form narrative pieces.
-So in your first jobs, this is what is reasonable to expect from this constantly evolving news media industry.
+Magazines that once published only month or weekly now break news every day.
+So in your first job, this is what is reasonable to expect from this constantly evolving news media industry.

 Become proficient in multimedia technology used in building and producing content for and maintaining news websites.
-Learn to use programs such as Adobe Photoshop, InDesign, Illustrator, Flash, HTML, how to retrieve, analyze, build databases, and how to visually present material to readers.
+Learn to use programs such as HTML, and Excel so you can retrieve, analyze, build databases, and present material to readers.
 Learn to shoot and edit audio and video, whether with a cell phone, a mini-digital video camera or even more expensive higher quality cameras.
-Become skilled at editing audio and video material using even very basic software like Soundslides or Audacity and try to become proficient with programs that the industry uses like Avid, FinalCut Pro or ProTools.
+Become skilled at editing audio and video material using basic software like Audition.

 It is all but a requirement that you are not only comfortable with but that you have a good ability to use social media as a reporting tool to find sources, promote you work and that of your company, and to interact with as well as engage your readers/audiences.
 Employers will assess how well you understand what makes a good Facebook interface and the value of Twitter as a newsroom tool.
 This is expected in all platforms, not just digital media companies.